gabrielboucher/PPiFlatSegmentedControl/README.md

 ## PPiFlatSegmentedControl for iOS

 PPiFlatSegmentedControl is an UI Control developed avoiding original UISegmentedControl to get interesting features related with the flat design.
-It's linked with AwesomeFont library in order to add icons to segments like in the snapshot bellow
+For better appearance you can add Font Awesome library to your project and use their icons into the Segmented Control

 [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/)